 (AT HOME) Have read and understood your owner's manual?
 If not, please do so now.
-(AT CAMPSITE) FOLLOW THE PREVIOUS CHECKLIST WITH THESE ADDED POINTS:

-EXTERIOR: EXTERIOR:

-Disconnect all shore lines

-All objects secure (City water, electric, sewer, cable)

-Awnings locked Hook up tow vehicle

-Tires at proper pressure (including spare) (check for wear/damage) Remove wheel chocks

-Miles III and a California II and a constant Retract step

-Wheel lug nuts tightened to proper torque Store camping equipment

-Hitch and/or pin box secured properly

-CHECK CLEARANCES PRIOR TO PULLING OUT!

-All exterior lights operational This checklist may seem like it contains basic items, but many

-Battery (batteries) fully charged, fluid level okay are taken for granted and can spoil a trip if not attended to prior to moving the trailer.

-Brakes checked for operation

-Secure cargo and lock compartment doors You may want to use this list as a start for your own Pre-Trip checklist, which may include your personal camping gear and food

-Under-carriage items secure preferences.

-Slide rooms are sealed tightly when closed

-INTERIOR: ITEMS TO CARRY:

-Antenna lowered Local, state and national maps.
+(AT CAMPSITE) FOLLOW THE PREVIOUS CHECKLIST WITH THESE ADDED POINTS: EXTERIOR: EXTERIOR: All objects secure Disconnect all shore lines Awnings locked Hook up tow vehicle Tires at proper pressure (including spare)(check for wear/damage) Remove wheel chocks Wheel lug nuts tightened to proper torque Retract step Litch and/or nin boy accurad properly Store camping equipment Hitch and/or pin box secured properly CHECK CLEARANCES PRIOR TO PULLING OUT!
+All exterior lights operational This checklist may seem like it contains basic items, but many Battery (batteries) fully charged, fluid level okay are taken for granted and can spoil a trip if not attended to prior to moving the trailer.
+Brakes checked for operation Volument to use this list as a start for your own Dre Trie Secure cargo and lock compartment doors You may want to use this list as a start for your own Pre-Trip checklist, which may include your personal camping gear and food preferences.
+Under-carriage items secure Slide rooms are sealed tightly when closed INTERIOR: ITEMS TO CARRY: Antenna lowered Local, state and national maps.
 Truck atlases can be useful for showing maps, refueling stations and truck repair facilities.
 Roof vents lowered An emergency road kit and flashlight.
 An assortment of spare fuses.
 Refrigerator locked An assortment of hand tools.
-12 Volt DC test light may be helpful when speaking with a

-Water heater OFF technician.
+12 Volt DC test light may be helpful when speaking with a Water heater OFF technician.
 A battery hydrometer to check the condition of battery electrolyte.
 Water pump OFF Polarity tester to check 120 AC outlets.
 Potable/non-potable water hoses and a water pressure regulator.

-Fresh water tank level

-Waste water tank level

-Toilet operational

-Furnace OFF

-LP Gas System checked

-Cooktop Cover CLOSED

-Drawers, Closets, Windows CLOSED

-Tolovicion Swivel Trave LOCKED
+Fresh water tank level Waste water tank level Toilet operational Furnace OFF LP Gas System checked Cooktop Cover CLOSED Drawers, Closets, Windows CLOSED Television Swivel Trays LOCKED